Save, Spend, or Splurge: Lip balms that deliver moisture + color

 Instead of heavy coverage, the Canmake Stay on Balm Rouge (P560 from CanmakePH) has a glossy, wet finish with watercolor-like translucency.
 The color is vibrant but the texture is lightweight, and you can immediately feel how well it moisturizes your lips.
 I wouldn’t recommend layering this because of how glossy one swipe already is.

 Revlon Balm Stain (P575 from Watsons) is a classic staple that we just can’t get enough of, having followed every variation since they first came out 7 years ago!
 The richness of the pigmentation varies with each shade but the colors are generally buildable so you can control the opacity you want to achieve.
 There are so many shades and even matte finishes to choose from, plus they often go on sale.
 I did notice that my lips feel dry again when the balm fades so reapplication is a must.

 P1,000 and above

 For a truly pampered pout, the Bobbi Brown Extra Lip Tint (P1,600 from Bobbi Brown) is an ultra-moisturizing balm that also smoothens your lips, making it look (and feel) plush.
-It wears beautifully under lipstick, but gives a pretty sheer color when worn along - perfect for those days when you want to look put together without much effort.
+It wears beautifully under lipstick, but gives a pretty sheer color when worn alone - perfect for those days when you want to look put together without much effort.